Canyoning tours FAQ

 16. Food and beverage

-17. Will the tour be canceled in case of bad weather?
+17. Will the tour be canceled in the event of bad weather?

-We reserve the right to cancel the tours at any time for canyon conditions or weather reasons.
-We will get in touch at the earliest we can in this case and offer you to re-book your trip or to get a refound.
+We reserve the right to cancel the tours at any time for hazardous canyon or weather conditions.
+We will contact you as soon as we can to offer you either a rebooking, or full refund.

 18. Alcohol, Cannabis and other drugs

-Any substance before or during the tour is strictly forbidden!
-The activity must be taken seriously and demands concentration and the ability to react!
+The activity demands concentration and energy, and must be taken seriously.
 Guides will cancel the trip if they have a suspicion of use.

 Try something